epakhomov/netflics-vulnerable/README.md

 ### Azure App Service:

 1.)
-Install the pre-reqs for terraform (if you have not already done so) as documented here: https://bitbucket.org/contrastsecurity/terraform-template/src/master/README.md
+Install the pre-reqs for terraform

 2.)
-Clone this repo locally using `git clone git@bitbucket.org:contrastsecurity/netficks-with-vulns-dotnet-core.git`.
+Clone this repo locally using `git clone https://github.com/epakhomov/netflics-vulnerable.git`.

 3.)
 Drop a `contrast_security.yaml` file into your local repo (please note that the .Net Core version has a different URL).